terracotaPie/EventMaster/Project Deliverables.md

 1.Knows username/password and knows its type(student,prof,ta,alumni)
 2.Knows his courses
 3.Knows what events he is subscribed to(event id)
+4. Able to vote for specific event (upvoting, downvoting)

 #### Event
 1. knows its event id,name,description,group id it belongs
 2. knows its type(regular class,assignment,study session,exam)
 3. knows its time and repetitivness
 4. knows its status(approved,not approved,official)
+5. Knows its voting data

 #### Group
 1. knows its group id,name,description